ansible-collections/ibm_zos_core/docs/source/supplementary.rst

 set is made up of a series of code points or the numeric representation of a character.
 For example, the code point for the letter A in international EBCDIC is 0xC1.
-..
-The definition is incomplete and im not in favor of using 'translating'.
-A charset is not translating but just defines how an alphabet or character is represented in a particular language.
-Please consider rewriting.
-IBM terminology defines it differently
-Suggested rewrite: A character set is an element of internationalization that describes/ defines how an alphabet or character is represented in a particular language.

 A character set can also be called a coded character set, a code set, a code page, or an encoding.
 Examples of character sets include International